 Alcoholism is the physical and mental addiction created by the excessive use of alcohol.
 How to know if someone needs a alcohol addiction treatment?
-When someone experience an uncontrollable urge to drink alcohol and the feeling that they cannot function without alcohol?
+When someone experience an uncontrollable urge to drink alcohol and the feeling that they cannot function without alcohol.
 This person may suffer from alcohol addiction disorder.

 Alcohol is a depressant drug of the central nervous system that progressively inhibits brain functions.
 What do the latest scientific research on alcohol use show?
 Particularly abusive use concentrated in a few hours by adolescents, can affect the central nervous system at different levels:

 > It interferes with the development of the brain, limiting its future and individual potential.

 > Affects the brain (hippocampus) zone related to memory and learning.

 > In cases where the use produces symptoms of hangover or abstinence, it damages the memory, learning and planning of tasks.

 Top executives and CEOs aren’t immune to alcohol addiction.
 The pressure and stress of high self-expectations leads to mental and physical exhaustion, burnout and alcohol-related economic damage.
 Alcoholic executives cost companies billions of dollars in lost productivity, increased health care expenses, work performance and legal diffilcties, thefts, fraud or company liability.

 Did you know that alcohol abuse has consequences on physical and mental health?